 MESPM 611 Topics in Human Space Exploration and Medicine

-A course offered each fall to BCM MS-2 students with the following educational objectives:
+A course offered each fall to Baylor MS-2 students with the following educational objectives:

 - Introduce students to how remote, harsh environments on Earth can serve as analogs to improve capabilities for space

 - Expose students to technological and clinical care advances in space medicine

 - Provide information on countermeasures research to mitigate risks to human health in space